R-Stanz/pytesting/part_1/README.md

 ---
 ### Conventions
 Pytest follows a few conventions for discovering test files (as explained on the [pytest documentation](https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html)).
-Making it simple, the rules for pytest default discovery/conventions:
+Making it simple, the rules for pytest default discovery / conventions:

 - Test files must have the regex test_*.py or *_test.py in order to be found.
 - Functions and methods must start with test_ on their names.